Attacks on Kure and the Seto Inland Sea

-The attacks on Kure and the Inland Sea by United States and British naval aircraft in late July 1945 sank most of the surviving large warships of the Imperial Japanese Navy (IJN).
+The attacks on Kure and the Inland Sea were a series of large-scale air raids by United States and British naval aircraft in late July 1945 that sank most of the surviving large warships of the Imperial Japanese Navy (IJN).
 The United States Third Fleet's attacks on Kure Naval Arsenal and nearby ports on 24, 25, and 28 July sank an aircraft carrier, three battleships, five cruisers, and several smaller warships.
 During the same period the British Pacific Fleet attacked other targets in the Inland Sea region and sank two escort ships and several smaller vessels as well as damaging an escort carrier.

 Prelude

 In July 1945 the IJN's remaining large warships were concentrated near the major naval base of Kure.
 The ships were immobilized by fuel shortages and were being used only as stationary anti-aircraft batteries.
-Admiral John S. McCain, Sr., the commander of the Fast Carrier Task Force, strongly opposed attacking Kure as he and his staff believed that the ships only posed a minor threat.
+Admiral John S. McCain Sr., the commander of the Fast Carrier Task Force, strongly opposed attacking Kure as he and his staff believed that the ships only posed a minor threat.

 In his memoirs Admiral Halsey gave four reasons for why he attacked Kure despite McCain's objections.
-First, he believed that the attack would boost US morale and retaliate for the Attack on Pearl Harbor in December 1941.
+First, he believed that the attack would boost US morale and retaliate for the attack on Pearl Harbor in December 1941.
 Second, it would ensure that the Japanese could not disrupt the planned Soviet invasion of Hokkaido.
 Third, it would prevent Japan from using its fleet as a bargaining point to secure better peace terms.
 Finally, he had been ordered to conduct the attack by his superior officer, Fleet Admiral Chester W. Nimitz.

-Despite operating as a task group of the US Third Fleet, the British Pacific Fleet was excluded from the attack on Kure because the Americans did not want Britain to claim a part in destroying the Japanese fleet.
+Despite operating as a task group of the US Third Fleet, the British Pacific Fleet (BPF) was excluded from the attack on Kure because the Americans did not want Britain to claim a part in destroying the Japanese fleet.
 The BPF was instead used to attack airfields and the port of Osaka.

 Kure had been subjected to several major attacks prior to July 1945.
 On 19 March 1945, 321 US Navy aircraft attacked Japanese warships in and around the city.
 This attack was unsuccessful, with no Japanese ships being sunk, though an escort carrier and a light cruiser were badly damaged.
-On 5 May B-29 Superfortress bombers of the United States Army Air Forces successfully bombed the Hiro Naval Aircraft Factory.
+On 5 May B-29 Superfortress bombers of the United States Army Air Forces (USAAF) successfully bombed the Hiro Naval Aircraft Factory.
 B-29s laid naval mines in the approaches to the port on 30 March and 5 May, and 40 percent of the city was destroyed in a major air raid conducted by Superfortresses on 1 July.

 Participating in the attacks were Task Force 38 for the Americans and Task Force 37 for the British.
-Task Force 37 included the carriers HMS Formidable, Indefatigable, and Victorious.
+Task Force 37 included the aircraft carriers HMS Formidable, Indefatigable, and Victorious.